calliope-project/calliope/doc/user/building.rst

     import:
         - 'model_config/techs.yaml'
         - 'model_config/locations.yaml'

+..
+Note:: The ``import`` statement can specify a list of paths to additional files to import (the imported files, in turn, may include further files, so arbitrary degrees of nested configurations are possible).
+The ``import`` statement can either give an absolute path or a path relative to the importing file.

 The following example shows the definition of a ``ccgt`` technology, i.e. a combined cycle gas turbine that delivers electricity: